Find Grad Schools

 2 Yearly Graduations

 Oregon State University comes in at #14 on our list of the most popular colleges offering master's degrees in soil sciences.
-The average in-state tuition for full-time undergraduates is $10,065 per year, while in-state graduate students, on average, pay $13,446 per year.
-For the 2020-2021 academic year, 2 master's degrees were handed out to soil sciences majors at Oregon State.
+Each year, around 32,300 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $10,425 per year, while in-state graduate students, on average, pay $13,446 per year.
+During the most recent year for which we have data, 2 people received their master's degree in soil sciences from Oregon State.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #14